flox/flox/cli/flox/doc/flox-init.md

 or `default` if the current directory is `$HOME`.
 The `--name` flag can be used to give the environment a specific name.

-By default the environment will be created in the current directory.
+By default, the environment will be created in the current directory.
 Flox will add a directory `$PWD/.flox` containing all relevant environment metadata.
 The `--dir` flag can be used to create an environment in another location.